PyPLUTO: a data analysis Python package for the PLUTO code: Conclusion and Future Perspectives

 \section{Conclusion and Future Perspectives}

 }

-The PyPLUTO package is designed as a powerful yet flexible tool to facilitate the data analysis and visualization of the output from PLUTO simulations, focusing on user-friendliness while allowing the necessary customization to produce publication-quality figures.
-To overcome current limitations and further enhance the package's capabilities, particular focus will be devoted to: \begin{itemize} \item introducing specific routines for rendering 3D data to provide users with tools for visualizing volumetric data;
+The PyPLUTO package is designed as a powerful yet flexible tool to facilitate the data analysis and visualization of the output from PLUTO simulations, focusing on user friendliness while allowing the necessary customization to produce publication-quality figures.
+To overcome current limitations and further enhance the package’s capabilities, particular focus will be devoted to:

-\item supporting interactive visualization and comparison of multiple simulation outputs, allowing the users to track temporal evolution directly with the GUI;
+\begin{itemize} \item introducing specific routines for rendering 3D data to provide users with tools for visualizing volumetric data;

-\item expanding the graphical interface to support particle data, including the possibility of visualizing particle distributions and trajectories dynamically;
+\item supporting interactive visualization and comparison of multiple simulation outputs, allowing the users to track temporal evolution directly with the GUI; and

-\end{itemize} Alongside these improvements, the PyPLUTO development will focus on encompassing the latest features of the PLUTO code, such as new Adaptive Mesh Refinement strategies and extensions to more general metric tensors.
+\item expanding the graphical interface to support particle data, including dynamic visualization of particle distributions and trajectories.

+\end{itemize} Alongside these improvements, PyPLUTO development will focus on encompassing the latest features of the PLUTO code, such as new adaptive mesh refinement strategies and extensions to more general metric tensors.
 PyPLUTO is a public package that can be downloaded alongside the CPU and GPU versions of the PLUTO code\footnote{\url{https://gitlab.com/PLUTO-code/gPLUTO}}.
 Regular updates will be released with improvements and bug fixes.
 Additionally, a repository\footnote{\url{https://github.com/GiMattia/PyPLUTO}} containing the PyPLUTO development versions will be available for users who wish to exploit the code's latest features in advance.

 \hypertarget{acknowledgments}{